Bhargava-Shankar/sqlinjection/README.md

-# EX 8 SQL INJECTION
+# EX : 8 SQL Injection and Case Studies of Award-Winning XSS Attacks
-Exploiting SQL Injection vulnerability

 # AIM:
 To exploit SQL Injection vulnerability using Multidae web application in Metasploitable2